Kyriosity/read-write/readme+/dev/software-design.md

 ## Architecture vs. design

-Decisions on how software solutions will be written in terms of top diagrams, modules, interfaces, classes, layers, hierarchies, patterns -- is it architecture or design?\
+Decisions on how software solutions will be written in terms of top diagrams, modules, interfaces, classes, layers, hierarchies, patterns -- is it architecture or design?

-Voluntary<sup>:house:</sup> I'd reserve the term ___architecture___ for processors' brands, operating systems, global computing services, spectrum of IT solutions.\
+Voluntary, with reverence for architects of Acropolis and Colosseum, I'd reserve the term ___architecture___ for processors' brands, operating systems, global computing services, spectrum of IT solutions.
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:house:</sup>&nbsp;<sub>with reverence for architects of Acropolis and Colosseum</sub>

 Whereas ___design___ comprises much better the development of applications, even of enterprise scale.
 Note the keyword - application (use of somewhat developed for particular tasks).